wp-plugins/facebook-thumb-fixer/readme.txt

 Go to Settings -> General and sccroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
 155x155 pixels is ideal.

 == Changelog ==

+= 1.2.3 =

+* Changed comment output in head to 'Open Graph' instead of 'Facebook Open Graph'.
+* Clarification on how the plugin works.

 = 1.2.2 =